Flywheel energy storage: Rail electrification

 FES can be used at the lineside of electrified railways to help regulate the line voltage thus improving the acceleration of unmodified electric trains and the amount of energy recovered back to the line during regenerative braking, thus lowering energy bills.
 Trials have taken place in London, New York, Lyon and Tokyo, and New York MTA's Long Island Rail Road is now investing $5.2m in a pilot project on LIRR's West Hempstead Branch line.
 These trials and systems store kinetic energy in rotors consisting of a carbon-glass composite cylinder packed with neodymium-iron-boron powder that forms a permanent magnet.
 These spin at up to 37,800 rpm, and each 100 kW unit can store 11 MJ of re-usable energy, approximately enough to accelerate a weight of 200 MT from zero to 38 km/h.

 Uninterruptible power supplies

 Flywheel power storage systems in production as of 2001 had storage capacities comparable to batteries and faster discharge rates.
 They are mainly used to provide load leveling for large battery systems, such as an uninterruptible power supply for data centers as they save a considerable amount of space compared to battery systems.

-Flywheel maintenance in general runs about one-half the cost of traditional battery UPS systems.
-The only maintenance is a basic annual preventive maintenance routine and replacing the bearings every five to ten years, which takes about four hours.
+According to flywheel energy storage system supplier Active Power in a 2016 interview, flywheel maintenance in general runs about one-half the cost of traditional battery UPS systems, with the only maintenance being a basic annual preventive maintenance routine and replacing the bearings every five to ten years, which takes about four hours.
 Newer flywheel systems completely levitate the spinning mass using maintenance-free magnetic bearings, thus reducing bearing maintenance and failures.

-Costs of a fully installed flywheel UPS (including power conditioning) were (in 2009) about $330 per kilowatt (for 15 seconds full-load capacity).
+Costs of a fully installed flywheel UPS (including power conditioning) were about $330 per kilowatt (for 15 seconds full-load capacity) in 2009.